 Sub highlightdifferences() Dim Cell As Range For Each Cell In Worksheets("January (4)").UsedRange If Not Cell = Worksheets("February (4)").Cells(Cell.Row, Cell.Column) Then Cell.Interior.Color = vbGreen End If Next Cell End Sub

-Here, we have declared Cell as Range and used the FOR loop for all of the used cells of the January (4) sheet and then IF will check the values of these cells with the values of the February (4).
-When the values are unequal, the color of those cells of the January (4) sheet will be changed into Green.
+Here, we have declared Cell as Range and used the VBA FOR Next loop for all of the used cells of the January (4) sheet, and then the VBA IF statement will check the values of these cells with the values of the February (4).
+When the values are unequal, the color of those cells of the January (4) sheet will be changed to Green.

 ➤ Press F5.